mackworth/cTiVo/README.md

   * Options to prevent sleep or quitting until processing complete.
   * Access remote TiVos (requires network reconfiguration).
   * Folders optionally created for each series.
-  * Filename Template for integration with your media system.

 ##Information About Your Shows
   * Customizable columns about shows, downloads and subscriptions; show exactly what you want to see and no more.